Incorporation process

 Private LLCs

-Incorporation starts with signing a memorandum of incorporation setting out among other the name of the company, the purpose, number of shares and share capital.
+Incorporation starts with signing a memorandum of incorporation setting out among other the name of the purpose, the number of shares, the nominal value of each share and the share capital.
 Subsequently, the minimum share contribution has to be made.
-If the contribution shall be made in cash, the company has to establish a Norwegian bank account to make the contribution.
-Following this, incorporation of the company is filed on a coordinated register notification with the NRRB along with memorandum of incorporation, articles of association and a declaration from an auditor or financial institution stating that the share capital has been paid to the company mentioned.
+If the contribution shall be made in cash, the company has to establish a bank account with a financial institution in Norway or in another EEA state to make the contribution.
+Following this, incorporation of the company is filed on a coordinated register notification with the NRBE along with the memorandum of incorporation, articles of association and a declaration from an auditor or – if the contribution shall be made in cash only – a financial institution in Norway or in another EEA state, a lawyer or a state-authorized public accountant confirming that the share capital has been paid to the company mentioned.
 If some part or all of the share capital is going to be contributed as non-cash contributions, a statement from the founders regarding the contribution in kind, confirmed by an auditor, also has to be filed with the NRBE.

 Public LLCs